PrivateAIM/documentation/src/guide/deployment/node-installation.md

 ### Map a Hostname

 It is possible to override a DNS entry by manually mapping an IP address to a hostname or URL in your local `hosts` file.
-On Unix systems, this file is often located at `/etc/hosts` and it Windows it can be found at `C:\windows\system32\drivers\etc\hosts`.
+On Unix systems, this file is often located at `/etc/hosts` and on Windows it can be found at `C:\windows\system32\drivers\etc\hosts`.
 If you choose to do this, only the machines with this manual configuration will be able to access the Node UI.